wi-fighters/team-exercise-recipes/README.md

 ### 15:15 - show-and-tell presentations (no slides this time please!)

-As a team, show us your website! :tada:
+As a team, show us your website! :astonished:

 Separately, each of you has 3 minutes to share: